zetifinance/main-website-2023-fork/content/news/zeti-parters-with-otto-car-to-put-50-evs-on-the-road.md

 **Gurinder Dhillon, Director, Otto Car**[](https://uk.linkedin.com/in/gurinder-dhillon)

 These vehicles are funded by The Mayor of London’s Energy Efficiency Fund (‘MEEF’), managed by Amber Fund Management Limited (‘Amber’) through Zeti’s digital platform.
-Since launching in July 2018, MEEF has made investments in EV charging, district heating, streetlighting and energy efficiency sectors creating energy savings of over 39 million GWh.
+Since launching in July 2018, MEEF has made investments in electric vehicles, EV charging, district heating, streetlighting and energy efficiency sectors creating energy savings of over 40 GWh.

+**"We are delighted to work together with Zeti and Otto Car to support this innovative approach to financing, and in doing so, helping to accelerate the shift from conventional to electric vehicles in the Capital."
+Peter Radford, Director of MEEF, Amber**

 Zeti stands at the forefront of the shift towards clean transport by leveraging real-time financial data to accelerate the availability of funding for zero and ultra-low emission vehicles, helping operators looking to decarbonise their fleets and achieve net zero targets.

 **"Adding Otto Car as a client is an exciting moment in Zeti's growth story.
 Otto are the largest and most technologically advanced PCO fleet in the UK by far; the partnership signals the value of the Zeti fintech platform to major fleets, bringing real value and insights that keep fleet financing costs to a minimum.
 We are pleased to deliver for Otto both financing through the Mayor's fund and our fintech platform that will play a part in the growth of such a successful business".**

 **Dave Kennon, Commercial Director, Zeti**

 ###### **About Zeti**